kakutai/nodelj/README.md

 ## Usage

+### Linux
 Running a sample:
 1. Set the project you wish to execute in the project/main.lua file.
-2. Change to the root folder of the git project.
+2. Open terminal and cd to the root folder of the git project.
 3. Run the following:
 ``` ./bin/linux/x64/luajit project/main.lua```